uncomputable/frequency-dict/README.md

 The corpus ranges from the Nara period through the Edo period and Meiji era up to the Taishō era.

+To track words across eras, two dictionaries are generated:

-There is a dictionary for the premodern part (Nara to Edo) and the modern part (Meji to Taishō), which prevents mixing sources from very different times.
+1. A dictionary for the premodern part (Nara to Edo)

-_(We might even separate single eras, but this reduces the respective sample size and increases the total number of dictionaries.)_
+2. A dictionary for the modern part (Meiji to Taishō)

+_The corpus is likely too small to generate dictionaries for each era._

 ### [Showa-Heisei Corpus of written Japanese](https://clrd.ninjal.ac.jp/shc/index.html)